Current Students

 - study abroad

-- shorter mobility options including summer schools and summer internships
+- shorter mobility options, such as summer schools and summer internships

-Most undergraduate students can choose to add a work placement year between Stages 2 and 3 of their degree.
+Most undergraduate students can choose to undertake a year-long work placement within the UK.
+This would take place between Stages 2 and 3 of your degree.

 - real-life business experience